Reporting a data breach

 Is the personal data encrypted and is the key still secure?
 Then you do not have to report it, unless this means that you have lost access to the data yourself.
 If that is the case, you are dealing with a breach of availability.
 Another example is password leaks.
 For example, have only the salted hashes (a technique to make decryption more difficult) of passwords been leaked?
 You do not have to report that.
 This kind of hashed data leak is not likely to happen.

 Depending on your answers to the above questions, you decide whether or not to report.
-The general rule is that you must report a data breach if there is a risk to the rights and freedoms of the data subjects.
+The general rule is that you must report a data breach if there is a risk to the rights and freedoms of the people involved.
 In practice, it never hurts to report, while failure to report may be a risk.

 Questions relating to this article?